raspi0124/Japanese-font-for-TinyMCE/readme.txt

 Version 2.16 edit 説明書
 Version 2.17: edit 説明書
 Version 2.18: edit 説明書
-Version 2.2: Added CDN option(Alpha) you can now make your website bit more faster.To use CDN option, Please click here
+Version 2.20: Added CDN option(Alpha) you can now make your website bit more faster.To use CDN option, Please click here Version 2.30: Added lite option. you can now make your website faster by loading only two font.
+Version 2.40: Added Licence and copyright for fonts